Supplied air respirators

 This is a two stage purifying system that eliminates particles, water and oil droplets and smell from the plant breathable air network.
 The air quantity is thus theoretically unlimited.
 This way, supplied air respirators are ideal for long term works – contrary to an SCBA.
 The purifying unit remains necessary in order to ensure the purity of air being injected into the facepiece.

-All of our airline respirator range is manufactured by Dräger and Scott Safety – well known for quality and standard compliance - and are fully compatible with a large range of facepieces (half mask, full face mask, supplied air respirator hood…) in order to meet the most specific requirements.
+All of our airline respirator range is manufactured by Dräger or the other manufacturer Scott Safety – both well known for quality and standard compliance - and are fully compatible with a large range of facepieces (half mask, full face mask, supplied air respirator hood…) in order to meet the most specific requirements.